shteou/go-ghpr/README.md

 # go-ghpr (GitHub PRs)

-`go-ghpr` is a simple wrapper around Git and GitHub which helps to automate making changes to GitHub repositories via Pull Request.
+`go-ghpr` is a simple wrapper around Git and GitHub which helps to automate programmatic changes to GitHub repositories via Pull Requests.

-## Features
+## Supported workflows

-* Shallow clone a remote repository
-* Make a commit to a new branch in the repository, and push that branch to the remote origin
+`go-ghpr` will make a shallow clone of the remote repository and supports making a single commit to a local branch.
+That can then be pushed remotely to a branch of the same name, and a PR may be raised from that branch to another.

-* Raise a PR for a source/target branch
-* Wait for the PR to become mergeable and merge it
+`gh-ghpr` then supports waiting for conditions on that PR (e.g. waiting for it to become mergeable or to have a passing status check), merging the PR, and again waiting
-* Wait for a status on the merged commit
-* Cleanup the repository

-### Planned features

-* A more extensible API which still abstracts some Git/GitHub plumbing
-  The current API is very tailored to a single use case of making a single change, raising a PR, and merging that PR
-* Add more strategies for waiting for on PR status
-  e.g. waiting for classic status checks and those from GitHub actions or waiting on all status checks / mergeable status
-* Support for different merge strategies (and identifying which commits to wait for statuses on)
+Most of these steps are optional, so a wide range of workflows can be accomodated.

 ## Usage